Amin1014/FTP-FILE-TRANSFER/README.md

-A simple python project that shows how to transfer files over a netwrok using ftp.
+A simple python project that shows how to transfer files over a network using ftp.

 Server Setup: The server creates a socket and binds it to a specific address and port.
 It then listens for incoming connections from clients.